PyPSA/PyPSA/doc/introduction.rst

 well with large networks and long time series.

 As of 2017 PyPSA is under heavy development and therefore it is recommended to use caution when using it in a production environment.
-Some APIs may change - those liable to be updated are listed in the :doc:`todo`.
+Some APIs may change - the changes in each PyPSA version are listed in the :doc:`release_notes`.

 PyPSA was initially developed by the `Renewable Energy Group
 <https://fias.uni-frankfurt.de/physics/schramm/renewable-energy-system-and-network-analysis/>`_